bingb0t5/im-in/README.md

 Main product areas:

 - a public home page for everyone, with browse, create, transparency, and community/about messaging
-- public activity browsing through `/calendar`
+- public activity browsing through `/explore` (`/calendar` now redirects there)
 - a signed-in dashboard through `/my-activities`
 - activity detail pages with RSVP, proxy RSVP, cancellation, sharing, and host contact actions
 - a create/edit flow with delayed authentication
-- a 3-step create/edit flow with visibility first
+- a 4-step create/edit flow with visibility first
 - a host dashboard for attendee, host, and access-request management
+- a hidden admin surface for moderation, moderation settings, gallery review, imported listings, feedback review, and beta-feature controls
 - a guest bookings/recovery flow for users operating without a full signed-in account experience
 - shared modal UX patterns that keep long sheets usable on mobile without scrolling the page behind them